 - Nationality: U.S. citizens

-- The award can be taken in USA and overseas (ten weeks internship at a USAID Mission overseas)
+- The award can be taken in the USA and overseas (ten weeks internship at a USAID Mission overseas)

 - Eligible Countries: U.S. citizens are eligible to apply.